 For special technical problems regarding RAS outside the scope of other Subcommittees and Work Groups.

+8.1 Scheme Review

-The proposed new PRC-012-2 will transfer the responsibility for RAS reviews from WECC (and the RASRS) to the Reliability Coordinator, PEAK and AESO, following a 36-month implementation period.
-WECC and the RASRS will continue with their present responsibilities during this implementation interval.
-The exact format of the review process after transfer to the RC will be worked out following FERC approval of the standard so is not yet known, but is likely to have significant similarities to the existing WECC process.
+The PRC-012-2 standard transfers the responsibility for RAS reliability reviews from WECC (and the RASRS) to the RC: AESO, BC Hydro, RC West, and/or SPP.
+WECC and the RASRS (renamed the Remedial Action Scheme Review Subcommittee, still RASRS) supports the RCs in their review processes.
+The exact format of the review process after transfer to the RCs is not yet fully worked out, but will have significant similarities to the earlier WECC process.
+Smaller scale, limited impact schemes may be reviewed primarily by the individual RC, while larger schemes will also reviewed by the RASRS.